-4.3 Connecting an LCD Controller
+4.3 How to connect an LCD controller in the multiplexed mode

 This example shows how a typical LCD controller, the SD 13806 by Epson-Seiko, can be connected to the Local Plus Bus in the Muxed Mode.
 This peripheral has 21 address lines and 16 separate data lines.
-It also implements an E-Bus-like interface which makes use of the Transfer Size bits as the control registers are

-8-bit wide while graphic data is 16-bits, the Transfer Start (LP_TS_b), Acknowledge (LP_ACK_b) and LP_R/W_b signals.
+It also implements an E-Bus-like interface which makes use of the Transfer Size bits (as the control registers are 8-bit wide while graphic data is 16-bits, so dynamic size access is required), the Transfer Start (LP_TS_b), Acknowledge (LP_ACK) and LP_R/W_b signals.

-Figure 8.
-LCD Controller in 16-Bit Local Plus Multiplexed Mode
+Figure 9.
+LCD Controller in Local Plus Multiplexed Mode

-It is self evident that a legacy non-multiplexed mode is not viable as there would be either not enough address line (16 data lines +16 address lines) or not enough data lines (24 data lines + 8 address lines).
-In this case either an external logic is required to latch the address during the address tenure or the Large Flash interface could be used (which then would not allow the usage of PCI on the same design).
+It is self evident that a legacy non-multiplexed mode is not viable as there would be either not enough address line (16 +16 mode) or not enough data lines (24+8 mode).
+In this case either an external logic is required to capture the address during the address tenure or the Large Flash interface could be used (which could then interfere with PCI if needed).

-The external registers will also store the TSIZ bits (on AD[28] the least significant TSIZ bit and on AD[29] the most significant TSIZ bit) for the legacy mode.
-For the Large Flash and Most Graphics interfaces, these bits are directly available from two separated pins.
+The external registers will also store the TSIZ bits (on AD28 the least significant TSIZ bit and on AD29 the most significant) for the legacy mode.
+For the Large Flash and Most/G interfaces, these bits are directly available from two separated pins.

-To connect the device properly the latched address lines A[20:0] must directly be connected to the A[20:0] pins of the slave device, while for the data part the lines AD[31:16] will be connected to the pins named D[15:0] on the LCD controller (AD[16] again being the least significant bit).
+To connect the device properly the latched address lines (A20-A0) must directly be connected to the A20-A0 pins of the slave device, while for the data part the lines AD31 to AD16 will be connected to the pins named D15 to D0 on the LCD (AD16 again being the least significant bit).